 Youth Services is seeking working professionals in a variety of fields that employ science or technology to volunteer as mentors.
 You will be working one-on-one with young people ages 14-17 or in small groups exploring career options one hour a week in an after school program setting at either Bellow Falls Union High School or Brattleboro Union High School.
-Learn more and contact the Director of Mentoring at (802) 257-0361 or email email@example.com.
+Learn more and contact the RAMP coordinator at (802) 257-0361 or email email@example.com.

 Diversion Boards and Restorative Panels

 Volunteers on Youth Services Diversion Boards and Restorative Panels have strong communication skills and a commitment to a restorative justice philosophy.
 Training is provided and volunteers commit to two hours of service a month at a preschedule time during the day or evening, in Brattleboro or Bellows Falls, VT.
 Learn more and contact the Director of Restorative Justice at (802) 257-0361 or email firstname.lastname@example.org.

 Youth Services is looking for adults willing to house adolescents from one night to two weeks.
 Youth Services assists host home parents by providing a stipend and 124 hour support from on-call staff.
 Additionally, staff screen eligible youth, provide transportation, obtain guardian permission, and ensure that youth are engaged in daytime activities such as school, employment, or community service.
 If you are interested, Learn more and contact Youth Services’ Director of Youth Development at (802) 257-0361 or email email@example.com.